Koha-Community/kohadocs/en/source/02_administration.rst

    application <#windowsofflinecirc>`__, any of these three options can be used for offline circulation without effecting the other.

-`AudioAlerts <#AudioAlerts>`__
-''''''''''''''''''''''''''''''

-Default: Don't enable

-Asks: \_\_\_ audio alerts for events defined in the audio alerts section of administration.

-Values:

--  Don't enable

--  Enable

-    **Important**

-    This feature is not supported by all browsers.
-Requires an HTML5 compliant browser.

 `CircAutocompl <#CircAutocompl>`__
 ''''''''''''''''''''''''''''''''''